soundcloud/roshi/README.md

 Roshi is a distributed system, for two reasons: it's made for datasets that don't fit on one machine, and it's made to be tolerant against node failure.

-Next, we will explain some of the design and properties of the system.
+Next, we will explain the system design.

 ## CRDT